mckenningHS/SAproject/README.md

 - Mocks monthly energy spend
 - Uses Google Gemini to compare spend vs subscription cost
-- Updates upsell_opportunity to “High” when ROI is positive
+- Sets upsell_opportunity to “High” when usage indicates a strong benefit from the premium plan.
 - For the demo, the logic is randomized
 - Triggered manually via “✨ Scan for Upsell”